heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 Think of it as a private conversation between two people.

+To send a unicast datagram, the sender must know the IP address of the receiver.
+It is mostly the same as TCP, without all the features provided by TCP.

 ### Broadcast

 Broadcast is a one-to-all communication.
 It means that a datagram is sent from